BND Hamburger Icon

 Versioning and Offline Editing

-Unlike with its competitors, FileHold allows you to edit documents at any given time, whether or not they have an internet connection, by checking in to a document and downloading it to a “working folder” stored on a user’s local hard drive.
+Unlike its competitors, FileHold allows you to edit documents at any given time, whether or not you have an internet connection, by checking in to a document and downloading it to a “working folder” stored on your local hard drive.
 Once the internet connection is restored, choose between three synchronization options to handle edited documents: download newer file versions from the library, upload files that were updated offline, or remove duplicate or older files from the local computer.

 User Permissions and Restrictions

-FileHold features a robust user roles and permissions system that allows admins to restrict users’ access to only the documents that pertain to their job roles.
-You can set 11 security roles for documents, more than any other document management system in our review.
+FileHold features a robust system for user roles and permissions that allows admins to restrict users’ access to only the documents that pertain to their job roles.
+You can set 12 security roles for documents, more than any other document management system we’ve reviewed.
 Each role varies regarding what the individual can access or change in the system, whether that means read-only access or system administrator privileges.

 OCR Technology